Devin Singletary Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

-- Singletary has carried the ball 188 times for a team-high 870 yards (51.2 per game), with seven touchdowns.
+- Singletary has taken 188 attempts for a team-leading 870 rushing yards (51.2 per game) with seven touchdowns.

 - He has handled 188, or 40.8%, of his team's 461 rushing attempts this season.